-The MSN: Nursing Education program prepares students to work as nursing educators, nursing faculty or nursing professors in all types of programs, at all levels, in a variety of settings.
-This unique program also instructs students on how to teach online, integrate simulation and use technology to teach nursing in innovative ways.
+The MSN: Nursing Education program prepares students to work as nursing educators in various types of programs and settings, at all levels of nursing education and professional experience.
+This unique program also instructs students on how to teach online, foster reflective practice, integrate simulation and use technology to teach nursing in innovative ways.
+The program enhances students' critical thinking, problem-solving and leadership skills that enable them to be change agents for the future of nursing, nursing education and health care.

-Currently, there is a severe and critical nursing faculty shortage in the United States.
-This program will prepare graduates to fill these faculty and educator positions in health care organizations through cutting-edge content and learning experiences that build the skills and competencies essential for today's nurse educators.
+Currently, there is a severe and critical nursing shortage in the United States.
+This program will prepare graduates to fill faculty and educator positions in academic and clinical practice settings through cutting-edge content and learning experiences that build the skills and competencies essential for today's nurse educators.
+Nurse educators are the pipeline to sustaining and expanding our current nursing workforce.

-The program integrates theories specific to adult learning, curriculum design, evaluation of courses and programs, critical thinking, both clinical and classroom techniques and the preparation for the role of the nursing professor.
+The program integrates theories specific to adult learning, curriculum design, evaluation of courses and programs, critical thinking, both clinical and classroom techniques and the preparation for an advanced role as a nurse educator.
 The program also includes opportunities to explore contemporary and leading-edge educational modalities.
-Knowledge and skills gained through this program are applicable in a variety of settings.
+Knowledge and skills gained through this program are applicable in a variety of settings and with learners of varying levels of nursing expertise.